Best Practice

 Social movements

-Social movements are a vital area of sociological research, as they are powerful forces for social change.
+Social movements are a key area of sociological research, as they are powerful forces for social change.
 Studying social movements allows sociologists to explore how collective action is organized, how movements mobilize resources, and how they challenge existing power structures.
 Potential research topics in this area include:

 • The role of social media in modern social movements: Investigate how platforms like Twitter/X, Facebook, and Instagram are used to organize, mobilize, and spread the message of contemporary social movements.